GliaX/Otoscope/README.md

 otoscopes.

 The original design and work is by the talented Frankie Talarico.
-The license is CERN OHL where applicable.
+The license is TAPR OHL where applicable.

 Bill of Materials